walkersoft/csi-batch-tracker/README.md

 - Local SQLite database
 - Easy backup of existing database and creation of clean database
 - Automatic and manual database backups

+### Other
+- Contains installer project to build a software installer (removing previous versions in the process) on other PC's.